CCA-Public/digital-archives-manual/guides/unusual.md

 3. Enter as much metadata as possible.
 This can be added to and edited in the processing module.
 4. Point ePADD to the emails to process:
    * For public email accounts (e.g. Google, Yahoo), enter the email address and password for the account.
 (Note that at the time of writing, we have not been able to successfully use this feature.)
-   * For private IMAP accounts (e.g. university emails), enter the IMAP server, email address, and password for the account.
+   * For private IMAP accounts (e.g. CCA's Outlook inboxes), enter the IMAP server, email address, and password for the account.
 You may need to be in touch with the donor or their IT provider to access their server.
    * For MBOX files, select the directory where the MBOX files are located.
 The files need to be in a single directory.
 You may also enter the name of the email source, which is an optional field.
       * **NOTE:** If you are importing a number of MBOX files, it may be worthwhile to ensure they have descriptive file names (if possible), as Emailchemy often changes the file titles and they may be difficult to distinguish during processing.
 5. Click continue.
 The next screen will load all of the MBOX files or IMAP folders in the designated location.
 This may take some time.
 Check the box next to the appropriate folder and click Continue.
 (It is not necessary to input the date range at this time.)